MarkHershey/gmail-paylah/README.md

 -   Authorize credentials for a desktop application
 -   Download the credentials file and save it as `credentials.json` at the root of this project.

 During the steps above, you may need to fill in the scopes for the Gmail API.
+Due to the nature of the project, the script only requires read-only access to your Gmail account.
 The only scope required by this project is:

 | Scope                                            | Description                                                |
 | ------------------------------------------------ | ---------------------------------------------------------- |